TerminallyLazy/MCP-Agent-Factory/README.md

-# MCP Integration
+# MCP Agent Factory

-This directory contains the necessary files to integrate the Model Context Protocol (MCP) into your project.
-MCP allows AI agents to access external tools and capabilities like file system access, web search, and more.
+This directory contains the necessary files to add and use MCP servers as well as build, configure, and deploy MCP Tool using Agents.
+ - MCP allows AI agents to access external tools and capabilities like file system access, web search, and more.

 ## Directory Structure